tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you roll a natural even hit with this weapon and have more hit points than the target, that creature is also stunned until the end of its next turn.

 **Quirk:** Warns of impending doom.

 ---

+#### North Wind

+Longbow

+_Recharge 11+:_ When you hit with this bow, you start to fly, carried aloft by a howling gale of icy winds.
+You keep flying as long as you keep making successful ranged attacks with the bow.
+If you ever miss or don’t make an attack, you land at the start of your next turn.

+**Quirk:** Haunted by frost-spirits.

+---